tebe372/MCW-Media-AI/Hands-on lab/HOL unguided - Media AI.md

 #### Tasks to complete

-1. Update the **ContosoLearning.Web.Public** application project to include code that integrates the Azure Cosmos DB collection as the database backend
+1. Update the **ContosoLearning.Web.Public** application project to include code that integrates the Azure Cosmos DB collection as the database backend.

 #### Exit criteria

--   The **Index** list page displays a list of all videos in the database
+-   The **Index** list page displays a list of all videos in the database.

--   The **Video** detail pages or views of the application are coded to load data for the video matching the document ID passed in
+-   The **Video** detail pages or views of the application are coded to load data for the video matching the document ID passed in.

 ### Task 2: Display video thumbnail image

 #### Tasks to complete

-1. Add display of the video thumbnail images to the **Index** list page by populating the **ThumbnailUrl** property by calling the **Video Indexer API**
+1. Add display of the video thumbnail images to the **Index** list page by populating the **ThumbnailUrl** property by calling the **Video Indexer API**.

 #### Exit criteria

--   When the **Index** list page is displayed, the thumbnail images for videos in the database are shown in the UI
+-   When the **Index** list page is displayed, the thumbnail images for videos in the database are shown in the UI.

 ### Task 3: Add video player

 #### Tasks to complete

-1. Add the video player from Video Indexer to the **Video** view or page
+1. Add the video player from Video Indexer to the **Video** view or page.

 #### Exit criteria

--   The **Video** view or page in the application shows the video player for the video being shown
+-   The **Video** view or page in the application shows the video player for the video being shown.

 ### Task 4: Add video insights

 #### Tasks to complete

-1. Add the video insights from Video Indexer to the **Video** view or page
+1. Add the video insights from Video Indexer to the **Video** view or page.

 #### Exit criteria

--   The **Video** view or page in the application shows the video insights from Video Indexer next to the video player
+-   The **Video** view or page in the application shows the video insights from Video Indexer next to the video player.

 ### Task 5: Integrate video player and insights together

 #### Tasks to complete

-1. Integrate the video player and video insights from video insights
+1. Integrate the video player and video insights from video insights.

 #### Exit criteria

--   The video player and video insights UI within the **Video** page or view in the application interact when the video is playing so the video insights enhance the video player experience
+-   The video player and video insights UI within the **Video** page or view in the application interact when the video is playing so the video insights enhance the video player experience.

 ### Task 6: Deploy public website to an Azure Web App

 #### Tasks to complete

-1. Deploy the **Public** website application to be hosted within an Azure Web App
+1. Deploy the **Public** website application to be hosted within an Azure Web App.

 #### Exit criteria

--   The **Public** website is hosted in an Azure Web App
+-   The **Public** website is hosted in an Azure Web App.

 ### Task 7: Configure application settings

 #### Tasks to complete

-1. Configure the **Application Settings** for the Azure Web App that's hosting the **Public** website application
+1. Configure the **Application Settings** for the Azure Web App that's hosting the **Public** website application.

 #### Exit criteria

--   The public website's application settings have been configured
+-   The public website's application settings have been configured.

 ## Exercise 6: Test the application